Vi19Z/VI19Z/docs/explanation/default_system_template.md

-# Default System Template in Julep
+# Default System Template in VI19Z

-Julep uses a default system template for sessions when a custom one is not provided.
+VI19Z uses a default system template for sessions when a custom one is not provided.
 This template is written in Jinja2 and incorporates various elements from the agent, user, and session context.
 Here's a breakdown of the template:

 ```jinja
 {%- if agent.name -%}